Help restore habitats for biodiversity by planting trees where they're needed the most! Plant a Tree!

 North American river otters make their dens in abandoned burrows near water’s edge and can thrive in a range of ecosystems, including rivers, lakes, swamps, and estuaries.
 Their homes are comprised of hollow logs, log jams, piles of driftwood, and boulders.
 Although most of their lives are spent in the water, these playful Mustelids depend on healthy forests just as much as their terrestrial counterparts.

-North American river otter populations are considered stable, leading the species to be classified as "least concern", but the related Giant River Otter, found in Peru, is endangered.
+North American river otter populations are considered stable, leading the species to be classified as "least concern."
+However, the related Giant River Otter, found in Peru, is endangered.

 Gray tree frogs depend on water to breed, but live in adjacent mixed and deciduous forests.
 As a nocturnal species, they rest in tree holes, under bark, in rotten logs, under leaves, and under tree roots during the day.
 But once the sun goes down, the world is their oyster as they deftly traverse the forest in search of food, using their specially adapted toe pads to climb vertically and move horizontally as needed.